80,000 Hours 80,000 Hours

 Podcast

-• #29 – Anders Sandberg on three new resolutions for the Fermi Paradox and how to easily colonise the universe
+• #29 – Where are the aliens?
+Anders Sandberg on three new resolutions to the Fermi Paradox and how we could easily colonise the whole universe

 Podcast